Spokane Low Income Housing Consortium

 What is being done for brownfields at the local level?

-SLIHC's Brownfields Program provides assistance to private individuals, businesses, and non-profit organizations to assess and remediate contaminated sites.
+SLIHC's Brownfields Program provides assistance to private individuals, businesses, and non-profit organizations to assess and remediate contaminated sites in West Central, East Central and Hillyard.
+Please reach out to Ami Manning [email protected] with any questions.

 Spokane is also home to Washington’s first and third Brownfield Redevelopment Opportunity Zones (ROZ).
 A former municipal storage site, known as The Ranch, located in the Hillyard Industrial Area became the ROZ pilot project, coinciding with the targeted investment projects being implemented in The Yard.
 The 100-acre Riverfront Park became the third.